kenjis/ci4-composer-installer/README.md

 # CodeIgniter4 Composer Installer

-You can install previous versions of [CodeIgniter 4 app starter](https://github.com/codeigniter4/appstarter).
+- You can install previous versions of [CodeIgniter 4 app starter](https://github.com/codeigniter4/appstarter).
+- You can upgrade CodeIgniter4 to next version branch.

 > **Warning**
 > Many of the older versions of CI4 have active [Security Advisories](https://github.com/codeigniter4/CodeIgniter4/security/advisories).
 So do not use them in a production environment.